 Are you in love with garlic scapes?
 Me, too!
-They are great oven-roasted or grilled, in tossed salad, potato salad, or you can even use them to make pesto.
+They are great oven-roasted or grilled, in tossed salad, potato salad; you can even use them to make pesto.
+And fermented garlic scapes are absolutely the best!

 For the uninitiated, scapes are the curly stalks that form a seed head and grow on hardneck garlic varieties.
 It’s a good idea to remove them to allow all the plant’s energy to form bulbs.
 Milder than garlic, they are a treat themselves.